-While the topic comes up periodically, designing a one-size-fits-all Exago system is very difficult - arguably impossible.
-Like with any new system, providing specific hardware, network, and software specifications for a generalized "requirement" will, at best, provide mediocre results.
+While the topic comes up periodically, designing a one-size-fits-all Exago system is very difficult—arguably impossible.
+Like any new system, providing specific hardware, network, and software specifications for a generalized "requirement" will, at best, provide mediocre results.

-That said, while Exago can certainly run on a low-specification laptop, in a production environment, a quad-core VM with 32GB RAM on a gigabit network running Windows 10 or Linux should support dozens of simultaneous users running average-sized reports.
-This is intentionally ambiguous, of course, but is an adequate starting point.
+While Exago can certainly run on a low-specification laptop, in a production environment, a quad-core VM with 32GB RAM on a gigabit network running Windows 10 or Linux should support dozens of simultaneous users running average-sized reports.
 From this most generic specification, there are a number of considerations that should be reviewed in order to strategically expand hardware specifications according to any additional known input.
 It's also recommended that a certain amount of system growth is calculated into the final specification.

 Lastly, as an addendum to this document, actual specifications provided to Exago from current clients running on the AWS platform are available.
 Given the generic specification above, the considerations below, and the examples, an accurate depiction of hardware, network, and software requirements, specific to your organization, should be attainable.

 Rather than starting with considerations immediately, here are a number of base assumptions that will help focus the initiative, reiterating some of the aforementioned points.

 - A quad-core VM with 32GB RAM is a base configuration.

 - Gigabit network (or better) wherever possible.

 - All server clusters (web application, state, scheduler, database(s), etc) should be located within close geographical "zones".
 If multiple geographical zones need to be supported to address the full user base, consider mirroring server clusters in multiple zones, managing zone traffic using load balancing technology to distribute traffic based on locale.